metio/terraform-provider-k8s/docs/data-sources/kueue_x_k8s_io_admission_check_v1beta1_manifest.md

 Optional:

 - `parameters` (Attributes) Parameters identifies a configuration with additional parameters for the check. (see [below for nested schema](#nestedatt--spec--parameters))
-- `retry_delay_minutes` (Number) RetryDelayMinutes **deprecated** specifies how long to keep the workload suspended after a failed check (after it transitioned to False).
+- `retry_delay_minutes` (Number) RetryDelayMinutes specifies how long to keep the workload suspended after a failed check (after it transitioned to False).
 When the delay period has passed, the check state goes to 'Unknown'.
 The default is 15 min.
-The default is 15 min.
+Deprecated: retryDelayMinutes has already been deprecated since v0.8 and will be removed in v1beta2.

 <a id="nestedatt--spec--parameters"></a>
 ### Nested Schema for `spec.parameters`